trifonnt/vagrant-adempiere-devbox/README.md

 ## Introduction

-This is a [Vagrant](https://www.vagrantup.com/) configuration to set up a complete, virtualized development environment for JHipster users.
+This is a [Vagrant](https://www.vagrantup.com/) configuration to set up a complete, virtualized development environment for ADempiere developers.

 1. [Usage](#usage)
 2. [Installation](#setup)